Member Organizations

 International Public Sector Accounting Standards

 The Swiss Federal Finance Administration (FFA), under the authority of the Federal Department of Finance, is responsible for adopting public sector accounting standards for the federal government, while the governments of the states or cantons are responsible for adopting public standards in their jurisdictions.
-IPSAS have been adopted by reference in Switzerland through the Financial Budget Ordinance.
+Accrual-basis IPSAS (modified for local context) have been adopted through the Financial Budget Ordinance.

 Current Status: Adopted